 I’ve heard ad nauseam how the US health care system can be financially crippling, should you have the misfortune to get sick or injured.
+They don’t exactly have the cheapest doctor.
 Before I started traveling full-time, I frequently hopped across the border to the US to skydive, and I used to say “if I get injured, just put me on a raft and push me towards Canada.”
 I figured that was ultimately safer than landing in a US hospital.

 My suspicions were confirmed a few years later in Hawaii my ex made a trip to the emergency room, and walked out 45 minutes later with a $900 bill for an x-ray and some Tylenol.